gl2668/Intro_to_R/README.md

 # R for Data Science
 This is the github repository for a short introductory course to R and how to use R for data science.

-The slides and content are a consolidation of lessons and courses that I have picked up over my masters degree at Columbia University.
+The slides and content are a consolidation of lessons and courses that I have picked up during my graduate studies at Columbia University.

 The course content covers:
 - Class 1